FCOO/fcoo-grunt-plugin/README.md

 	});//end of grunt.initConfig({...

 ### Embedding options into html-, js-, and css-files
-When running the task `>grunt build` for an application the options in `options.application` will be embedded into all html-, js-, and css-files
+When running the task `>grunt build` for an application some default options and the options in `options.application` will be embedded into all html-, js-, and css-files
-The position for the options are marked with `{APPLICATION_ID` where `ID` is the upper case of the name name in `options.application`
+The position for the options are marked with `{APPLICATION_ID}` where `ID` is the upper case of the default name OR name in `options.application`

+#### Default options
+`APPLICATION_VERSION`: The version number of the application.
+Taken from `bower.json` `APPLICATION_BUILD`: The date and time when the application was build

+#### Example
+	//In bower.json
+	...
+	version: "1.2.3",

 	//In gruntfile.js
 	...